italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

 Authorization Request (Authentication Endpoint)
 -----------------------------------------------

-Per avviare il processo di autenticazione, il RP reindirizza l'utente all'*Authorization Endpoint* dell'OP selezionato, inviando una richiesta *HTTP* contenente il parametro **request** un oggetto in formato **JWT** che contiene l'*Authorization Request* firmata dal RP.
+For starting the authentication process, the RP redirects the user to the *Authorization Endpoint* of the selected OP, and sends an *HTTP* request with the parameter **request**, an object in **JWT** format that contains the *Authorization Request* signed by the RP.

-Per veicolare la richiesta, il RP PUÒ utilizzare i metodi **POST** e **GET**.
-Mediante il metodo **POST** i parametri DEVONO essere trasmessi utilizzando la *Form Serialization*.
+for conveying the request, the RP CAN use the methods **POST** and **GET**.
+With the method **POST** the parameters MUST be sent using the *Form Serialization*.
-Mediante il metodo **GET** i parametri DEVONO essere trasmessi utilizzando la *Query String Serialization*.
-Per maggiori dettagli vedi `OpenID.Core#Serializations`_.
+With the method **GET** the parameters MUST be sent using the *Query String Serialization*.
+For more details see `OpenID.Core#Serializations`_.

 .. warning::
-  Il parametro **scope** DEVE essere trasmesso sia come parametro nella chiamata HTTP sia all'interno dell'oggetto request e i loro valori DEVONO corrispondere.
+  The parameter **scope** MUST be sent both as a parameter in the HTTP call, and inside the request object.
+The two values MUST be the same.

-  I parametri **client_id** e **response_type** DOVREBBERO essere trasmessi sia come parametri sulla chiamata HTTP sia all'interno dell'oggetto request.
-In questo caso, i parametri all'interno dell'oggetto request prevalgono su quelli indicati nella chiamata HTTP.
+  The parameters **client_id** and **response_type** SHOULD be sent both as parameters in the HTTP call, and inside the request object.
+In this case, the parameters of the request object prevail over those in the HTTP call.

 .. seealso::

-   - :ref:`Esempio di Authorization Request <Esempio_EN6>`
+   - :ref:`Example of Authorization Request <Esempio_EN6>`

-Di seguito i parametri obbligatori nella richiesta di autenticazione *HTTP*.
+Following, the mandatory parameters in the *HTTP* authentication request.

 .. _tabella_parametri_http_req: